Pan American Silver Corp. (PAAS) and the Battle of Fundamentals vs. Technicals

 Pan American Silver Corp.
-(NASDAQ:PAAS) went down by -3.35% from its latest closing price compared to the recent 1-year high of $30.53.
-The company’s stock price has collected -15.65% of loss in the last five trading sessions.
+(NASDAQ:PAAS) went up by 1.87% from its latest closing price compared to the recent 1-year high of $30.51.
+The company’s stock price has collected -7.38% of loss in the last five trading sessions.

 Is It Worth Investing in Pan American Silver Corp.
 (NASDAQ :PAAS) Right Now?

-Pan American Silver Corp.
-(NASDAQ:PAAS) scored a price-to-earnings ratio above its average ratio, recording 19.71 x from its present earnings ratio.
-Plus, the 36-month beta value for PAAS is at 1.21.
+Plus, the 36-month beta value for PAAS is at 1.18.
 Opinions of the stock are interesting as 7 analysts out of 9 who provided ratings for Pan American Silver Corp. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 Sponsored